mdalzell/mattdalzell.com/src/content/index.md

   title: Technical Skills
 ---

-I am a software engineer based out of Chicago, IL, with 6 years of professional experience in full stack web application development.
-Over the course of my career, I've worked on everything from distributed microservices to B2B SaaS platforms to single page applications.
+I am a software engineer based out of Chicago, IL, with six years of professional experience in full stack web application development.
+Over the course of my career, I've worked on everything from distributed microservices to single page applications for businesses across a variety of industries.
 What I love about my profession is that every day is an opportunity to learn something new, build something cool, and have fun doing it.